USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ### 6.8.1 Dry Deposition - m3dry
 [Return to Top](#Return_to_Top)

 The m3dry option for dry deposition and ammonia bidirectional surface flux is the continuing evolution of the dry deposition model that has been in CMAQ since its initial release and was originally based on the dry deposition model developed for the Acid Deposition and Oxidant Model (ADOM) (Pleim et al., 1984).
 Dry deposition is computed by electrical resistance analogy where concentration gradients are analogous to voltage, flux is analogous to current, and deposition resistance is analogous to electrical resistance (Pleim and Ran, 2011).
 In m3dry, several key resistances, such as aerodynamic resistance and bulk stomatal resistance, and other related parameters, such as LAI, vegetation fraction, roughness length, friction velocity etc., are expected to be provided from the meteorological inputs.
 Use of common model elements and parameters with the land surface model in the meteorology model ensures consistency between chemical surface fluxes and meteorological surface fluxes (moisture, heat, momentum).
 While the m3dry dry deposition model was designed to be used with the PX LSM option in WRF, any LSM can be used if the necessary parameters are output and then provided for input into CMAQ.
 It features consideration of subgrid land-use fractions through aggregation of key model parameters, such as LAI, veg fraction, roughness length and minimum stomatal conductance, to the grid cell level.
-Land use specific dry deposition fluxes can be calculated using a postprocessing program.

 Upgrades for version 5.3 includes much greater surface resistances to snow and ice and reduced resistance to bare ground for ozone with dependence on surface soil moisture content.
 The aerosol deposition has also been revised including a new dependence on LAI.
 The ammonia bidirectional surface flux from croplands has been substantially revised from earlier versions.
 The new version has close linkages with the EPIC agricultural ecosystem model.
 Daily values of all soil parameters needed to compute the available soil ammonia concentrations (soil ammonia content, soil moisture, soil texture parameters, soil pH, and Cation Exchange Capacity (CEC)) for each of 21 agricultural production types that are either rainfed or irrigated (42 types total) are input to CMAQ.
 Soil ammonia concentrations and soil pH are combined to derive the soil compensation concentration for the bidirectional flux calculation (Pleim et al., 2019).